No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Conclusion

 \section{Conclusion}

 This paper proposes AdaMM, a multi-modal brain tumor segmentation framework designed for missing-modality scenarios, addressing the robustness and generalization challenges caused by incomplete MRI inputs in clinical settings.
 Centered on knowledge distillation, AdaMM integrates three complementary modules: GARM explicitly models semantic associations between general and modality-specific features to improve adaptability; BBDM enables precise bottleneck feature transfer between teacher and student networks via style alignment and adversarial learning; and LGRM incorporates lesion-aware priors through an auxiliary classification task to suppress false positives under missing modalities.
-To comprehensively evaluate performance, we construct a brain tumor segmentation benchmark for missing-modality scenarios using the BraTS 2018 and 2024 datasets, and systematically compare six major categories of existing methods.
-Experimental results demonstrate that AdaMM consistently outperforms state-of-the-art approaches under both complete and incomplete modality settings, validating the effectiveness of its design and offering practical guidance for algorithm selection and future research.
+We construct a brain tumor segmentation benchmark for missing-modality scenarios using the Pretreat-MetsToBrain-Masks and BraTS 2018, 2024 datasets, and systematically compare six major categories of existing methods.
+Experimental results demonstrate that AdaMM consistently outperforms state-of-the-art approaches under both complete and incomplete modality settings, validating the effectiveness of its design and offering practical guidance for future research.

 This work contributes a robust and generalizable solution for multi-modal medical image segmentation under incomplete inputs.
+Although the current instantiation is evaluated on BraTS-style brain tumor segmentation, it is important to emphasize that not all components are inherently task-specific.
+The proposed framework consists of both task-adaptive and generalizable modules.
 Future directions include integrating self-supervised learning, extending to other organs and tasks, and enabling efficient deployment in resource-limited or time-constrained clinical environments.